islaytitans/alien/docs/src/GM/cotg2.md

     - Requires a Space Walk, four turns of work and **COMTECH**
     - Only one PC rolls but others can help
     - **Stage IV Abomination** is hibernating on the outer hull
-  - 2. repair her engines
+  - 2. repair her engines - Cham is working on it
     - Requires cleaning up the [reactor control](#reactor-relay-and-control) room where an **Abomination** hibernates
     - Also requires external repairs via spacewalk, three turns of work and **HEAVY MACHINARY**
       - Good time for [aggressive tendencies](#aggressive-tendencies)
-  - 3. get air scrubbers working
+  - 3. get air scrubbers working - DONE
     - See [Air Scrubbers](#air-scrubbers)

-### Aggressive Tendencies

-- Without warning Cronus survivors start acting irrationally and aggressively - attacking PCs in violent rage
-  - Clayton has a role to play in Act III so don't turn them
-  - Any attacked PC must make a **Panic Roll**
-- They've been infected by their inoculations - derivative of the black liquid called 26 Draconis Strain transforms them into **Stage II Abominations p43**
-- First only one NPC turns, attacking in a rage without regard for their own survival or warning
-- Once the first attack is over attack with one or two more NPCs - attack or disappear to come back as **Stage III Abomination**
-- If bodies examined, they see changes are brought on by the black liquid.
-Remaining crew will panic.
-A Scientist can **ANALYZE** the bodies to learn more about the transformation
+### Cham / Lucas

+- Cham is secretly Lucas - an Android working for a W-Y competitor
+- Cham wants to do his duty, help fellow crewmates and protect them with his life
+- Lucas has been sent to investigate the Cronus and to learn more about Xenos
+  - Ask crew for logs and anything to learn about them without raising suspicions
+- Android nature will be revealed when caused to bleed (but get +3 to health, Strength, Agility)

 ### End of Act II